Intel Intel

 “If they had products out on the shelf, they could have to pull all that product off and make changes,” she said.
 “The cost of pulling it back could come back to the company and that could be a huge expense.
 If you are creating a product, consider a Product Recall Insurance policy.
 Without it, that could be thousands upon thousands of dollars out of your pocket.
 That could bankrupt a company.”

 Cyber and Privacy Liability Insurance is also important, as data breaches could put company data and trade secrets at risk.
 These policies, along with Excess Liability Insurance, should be discussed early on when starting a new business.
+Excess Liability Insurance coverage is advisable regardless of the line of business being insured.
+Losses frequently reach maximum payout limits, and there is potential for catastrophic financial exposure.
+It is important to discuss appropriate coverage limits with clients to ensure their assets are adequately protected.

 Image